jonlamb-gh/gas-index-algorithm/README.md

 # gas-index-algorithm

-Rust port of https://github.com/Sensirion/gas-index-algorithm, version 3.2.2.
+An unofficial Rust port of Sensirion's [gas-index-algorithm](https://github.com/Sensirion/gas-index-algorithm) as of version 3.2.2.

-First generated using https://github.com/immunant/c2rust, then refactored manually.
+It was first generated using [c2rust](https://github.com/immunant/c2rust), then refactored manually.